 As a researcher I am interested in doing theoretical work that is in continual touch with 'a world' and that pushes and questions the boundaries of standard research practices.

-Having obtained my PhD in Cultural Studies and Literary Studies I am now as a postdoctoral fellow involved in the interdisciplinary project NeuroEpigenEthics (funded by an ERC Starting Grant).
-Within that project I am working on the intersection of disability studies, new feminist materialism, cultural studies and literary theory.
-My focus is on integrating life experiences of people labeled as vulnerable by using arts-based research methods and by working with and rethinking the possibilities of qualitative research methods.
+Having obtained my PhD in Cultural Studies and Literary Studies (KU Leuven) I am now as a postdoctoral fellow involved in the interdisciplinary project NeuroEpigenEthics (funded by an ERC Starting Grant).
+Within that project I am working on the intersection of disability studies, feminist new materialism, cultural studies and literary theory.
+My focus is on integrating life experiences of people with disabilities and their families by using arts-based research methods and inspired by qualitative inquiry.

 Together with the Finish performance artist, Sonja Jokiniemi, I am also leading the project ‘Caring for Stories: Participatory Action Research on Autism and Self-Expression’ (KU Leuven).
 Despite the great attention for self-narratives within Disability Studies, the arts and popular media, it is apparent that not everyone is acknowledged as an equally competent narrator or storyteller.
 People who have difficulties speaking, for instance, get fewer opportunities to enter into dialogue or to express their fears and desires.
 Their needs are often interpreted by 'the outside' and then fed into diagnostic labeling.

 The project 'Caring for Stories', therefore, provides creative workshops and co-working proposals for people who have difficulties speaking and draws attention to non-verbal strategies of expression and narration.

 The workshops and co-working proposals explore self-expression in relation to objects, materials and experience.
 Sense-based exploration is used to investigate new kinds of connections with the individual expressions, environment and its material qualities.